 Let me introduce you to the Treasurer’s Finance Manager!

-This financial manager isn’t the fanciest option out there, but it is the easiest and most approachable to use.
+This financial manager and parent group accounts ting program is the easiest and most approachable money management tool to use.

 There’s much more information about this tool here.